-To get inside Daniel’s complex, the trio next had to navigate a labyrithine sewer system covered in poo before Madison had to hack a fat zombie to pieces to get through a tight dirty poo-pipe, which of course she did with aplomb.
+To get inside Daniel’s complex, the trio next had to navigate a labyrinthine sewer system before Madison had to hack the limbs off an oversized, water-bloated zombie to get through a tight dirty poo-pipe, which of course she did with aplomb.
 Well, when I say aplomb, I mean a hatchet. +5 Walking Dead ingenuity points.

-Seems an easy enough decision but Her Name Was Lola, She Was A Showgirl cannot be seen to be weak and trading with the gringos.
+Seems an easy enough decision but Lola’s pride means she cannot be seen to be trading with the gringos.
 Plus, while he and Maddie share respect, we don’t know what Daniel and Efra have been whispering in Lola’s Spanish ears.
 Efra’s gonna release the water from the dam by the end of the season anyway, by my reckoning.

 Victor may be La Serpiente, but he just saved the ranch… Oh, and Daniel gets to see his daughter, Ofelia as part of the deal.

 I’m rushing through the plot highlights but with the deal struck, Madison and Victor drive a new water truck back home, collecting Walker from the side of the road with Madison’s excellent joke “Thirsty?” and a smile to die for.

 Mission accomplished, the trio drive back along the same recognisable stretch of highway we saw at the beginning while Nick Cave’s band Grinderman’s plays us out over a drone shot with the amazing Palaces of Montezuma.
 The group ended up where they started out in a standalone episode that saw intentions, obstacles, deals, double-crosses, perfect bookending, a false flag operation, zombie hordes, zombies in enclosed spaces, Troma, laughs, a potential love interest, rocking desert rock music and an ending that adequately sets up the next two episodes.